 Wright Park was first established in the late 1800s with land donated by Charles B. Wright.
 Today, it is a 27-acre park that is unique among Tacoma parks.
-While there are no shortage of green spaces in this city and in the general area, Wright Park is more than simply a space and has many things to do within its bounds.
+While there is no shortage of green spaces in this city and in the general area, Wright Park is more than simply a space and has many things to do within its bounds.
 It is possibly the most historic park around, and it features artwork and a botanical garden open to the public.

-Things to do at Wright Park
+Things to Do at Wright Park

 One of the most scenic areas is the duck pond, which has a fountain and islands in the middle of it, as well as a bridge at the center of the pond.
 Many of the park’s paths go around or near the pond.
-Ducks, seagulls and goldfish all live on or in the pond.
+Ducks, seagulls, and goldfish all live on or in the pond.
 While it's no longer legal to feed the animals at the park, you can still kick back on a bench or in the grass and enjoy the scenery.
-Along with the water fowl, the squirrels of the park are friendlier than most and will often run up to you if you have food they are interested in.
+Along with the waterfowl, the squirrels of the park are friendlier than most and will often run up to you if you have any food they are interested in.

 The park is also a good place to be active.
-The park's sports courts include basketball courts, horseshoe pits and spaces for lawn bowling.
+The park's sports courts include basketball courts, horseshoe pits, and spaces for lawn bowling.
 For kids, there is a playground as well as a sprayground, which is a fun paved area with structures that spray mists and jets of water.